kngwyu/Rainy/README.md

 - https://arxiv.org/abs/1707.06347

 # Implementaions I referenced
-I referenced mainly openai baselines, but all those pacakages were useful.
+I referenced mainly openai baselines, but all these pacakages were useful.

 Thanks!